This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Set Your Procreate Canvas to the Correct Size and DPI

 A lot of image resolution issues are due to incorrect canvas sizes and low DPI.
-Before you begin drawing, make sure that your canvas is large enough and that the DPI is around 300.
+Before you begin drawing, make sure that your canvas size and DPI are what you want them to be.
+You do not want to change these later.
 This is especially important if you plan to print your work.

 When you create a new Procreate canvas, it can be tempted to choose the “Screen Size” option and call it a day.
 Personally, that’s what I use for basic sketching.

 The size will depend on what size iPad you have.
 For me, it’s 2048px x 1536px, which measures 15.5” x 11.6”.